sutiankang/DBSNet/README.md

 ### Prepare Optical Flow
 Please following the the instruction of [RAFT](https://github.com/princeton-vl/RAFT) to prepare the optial flow.

+### Prepare pretrained backbond
+The pre-trained backbone can be downloaded from [MobileViT backbone](https://github.com/wilile26811249/MobileViT).

 ### Train
 - First, train the model using the YouTubeVOS-2018, DAVIS-16 and FBMS datasets.
 ```